backupbrew/switchbrew/Audio services.md

 data to PCM and returns output s32 **DecodedDataSize**, s32 **DecodedSampleCount**, and an u64.

+The bool flag indicates whether or not a reset of the decoder context has been requested.

 ### DecodeInterleavedForMultiStream

 Takes an input u8 bool flag, a type-0x5 input buffer (**OpusDataIn**) and a type-0x46 output buffer (**PcmDataOut**).
 Decodes the Opus source data to PCM and returns output s32 **DecodedDataSize**, s32 **DecodedSampleCount**, and an u64.

+The bool flag indicates whether or not a reset of the decoder context has been requested.

 # auddebug